HotMaps/solar_potential/README.md

 ```
 0. Create a repository on github named name_of_my_module, create a folder on your computer named it "name_of_my_module",
-go inside your new folder create
+go inside your new folder create.
+Please let the repository of your new module empty until you retrived the base_calculation_module code.

 1. Using git command on your terminal be ready to code:
 ```bash